ryanw-mobile/OctoMeter/README.md

 <br /><br />
 <hr/>
 <br /><br />

+#### Current limitations

+As explained above, these are the know issues to be sorted out in the future, since they are not affecting me:

+* Display tariff with dual rates (day unit rate and night unit rates)
+*

 ## Some draft technical details

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.